Red-Knights-CTF/writeups/2020/InterIUT_ctf/we_will_rock_you_again/README.md

 ![](hash-identifier.png)

-So we are given a md5 hash and thier are lots of website and tools that can be used to crack `MD5` hash with salt, but none of them worked.
+So we are given a `MD5` hash and thier are lots of website and tool that can be used to crack `MD5` hash with salt, but none of them worked.

 Hash-Identifier also gives a possibility that it can be a `MD5(HMAC)`, so i looked hashcat for `MD5(HMAC)`

 ![](help.png)

-Now its time to fire up hashcat with `-m 60` as mentioned in hashcat help with `Rockyou.txt`
+Now its time to fire up hashcat with `-m 60` as mentioned in hashcat help with `Rockyou.txt` wordlist

 ![](hashcatss.png)